team-charls/charls-native-dotnet/README.md

 ## Features

 * .NET 5.0 class library.
-* Supports the Windows platform in the x86 and x64 architecture.
+* Supports the Windows platform in the x86 and x64 architecture, as well as Linux and macOS.
   Note: the Microsoft Visual C++ Redistributable for Visual Studio 2019 needs to be installed on the target system.
+        for Linux and macOS, the charls dynamic library needs to be installed on the target system.

 ## Installation